department-of-veterans-affairs/vagov-content/pages/education/how-to-apply.md

   <div class="usa-alert-body">
     <h3 class="usa-alert-heading">We’ve started our busy spring enrollment season</h3>
     <div class="usa-alert-text">
       We process more GI Bill payments during this busy time of year, and we expect to keep up with the increase.
-But if your monthly payment is delayed, and you’re having trouble paying your bills or meeting your basic needs, please call us at <a href="tel:+18884424551">1-888-442-4551</a>.
+But if your monthly payment is delayed, and you’re having trouble paying your bills or meeting your basic needs, please call us at <a href="tel:+18884424551">888-442-4551</a>.
 We’re here Monday through Friday, 7:00 a.m. - 6:00 p.m.
-(CT).
+CT.
     </div>
   </div>
 </div>